-The Saudi Personal Data Protection Law (PDPL) was issued in September 2021, and developed by the Saudi Data and Artificial Intelligence Authority (SDAIA).
-The PDPL, which comes into effect on 23 March 2022, addresses processing of personal data and the rights of personal data owners, and marks a new development in the Kingdom's approach to the protection of personal data.
+The Saudi Personal Data Protection Law (PDPL) was issued in September 2021, and developed by SDAIA.
+The PDPL, which came into effect on 23 March 2022, addresses the processing of personal data and the rights of personal data owners, and marks a new development in the Kingdom's approach to the protection of personal data.
 The notion of protecting personal data has existed for many years under existing Saudi law, but this is the first standalone and comprehensive legal framework protecting personal data.
-The PDPL remains subject to many implementing regulations due out soon.
+The PDPL remains subject to forthcoming implementing regulations.

-The recent nature or absence of these types of laws in the region will present a significant challenge in the context of Al. A lack of developed guidelines for data protection and sharing could have a chilling effect on both local and cross-border Al deployment and development, even if other Al laws are implemented.
+The recent nature or absence of these types of laws in the region will present a significant challenge in the context of AI.
+A lack of developed guidelines for data protection and sharing could have a chilling effect on both local and cross-border AI deployment and development, even if other AI laws are implemented.

-How are government authorities enforcing and monitoring compliance with Al legislation, regulations and practice guidance?
-Which entities are issuing and enforcing regulations, strategies and frameworks with respect to Al?
+How are government authorities enforcing and monitoring compliance with AI legislation, regulations and practice guidance?
+Which entities are issuing and enforcing regulations, strategies and frameworks with respect to AI?

-As already mentioned, there is currently no AI-specific legislation in the various Middle Eastern countries.
+As already mentioned, there is currently no Al-specific legislation in the various Middle Eastern countries.
 However, existing laws and regulations that apply to AI are applied and enforced by the relevant government authorities.
-Countries that have developed data protection laws have data protection authorities that will likely become active in monitoring the collection and processing of data required for AI.
-However, as discussed above, various countries in the Middle East have set up committees and authorities to develop an AI vision and strategy, including applicable regulations.
+Countries that have developed data protection laws have data protection authorities that will likely become active in monitoring the collection and processing of data required for Al. However, as discussed above, various countries in the Middle East have set up committees and authorities to develop an Al vision and strategy, including applicable regulations.
 However, the focus of those committees and strategies to date has been primarily to encourage research and development.

-7 | Has your jurisdiction participated in any international frameworks for AI?
+Has your jurisdiction participated in any international frameworks for AI?

-Because the strategies for most countries in the region are in the early stages of development, most countries have not yet participated in international frameworks for Al
+Because the strategies for most countries in the region are in the early stages of development, most countries have not yet participated in international frameworks for Al partnership between the two nations.

-The UAE Minister for AI and Invest India signed a memorandum of understanding in July 2018 to establish an AI partnership between the two nations.
 Three areas of focus for the partnership include open engagement, fostering innovative ecosystems and looking to the future.
-The collaboration has established an UAE-India AI Working Committee between the UAE Ministry for Artificial Intelligence, Invest India and Startup India, which will meet annually and focus on increasing investment for AI start-ups and research activities together with industry partners, in order to support the development of new AI technologies and services.
+The collaboration has established an UAE-India Al Working Committee between the UAE Ministry for Artificial Intelligence, Invest India and Startup India, which will meet annually and focus on increasing investment for AI start-ups and research activities together with industry partners, in order to support the development of new AI technologies and services.
 The committee will also monitor technological and policy developments to help both nations maintain relevant regulatory frameworks and policies.
-Finally, the committee will share regulatory expertise to help AI start-ups integrate into each other's jurisdictions and develop the digital infrastructure to share data sets across borders.
+Finally, the committee will share regulatory expertise to help Al start-ups integrate into each other's jurisdictions and develop the digital infrastructure to share data sets across borders.